Some algebraic structures in KPZ universality: An exactly solvable Random Polymer model

 \item[{\bf 2.}]

 where the last line is the definition of the {\it energy} $\cE(\sfZ)$ of a geometric $\GT$ pattern $\sfZ$. \item[{\bf 3.}] the mapping

 has Jacobian $\pm 1$. \end{itemize} \end{theorem} Item 1. in the above theorem is the geometric lifting of \eqref{type}, which relates the `{\it type}' of the geometric Gelfand-Tsetlin patterns to the input matrix $\sfW$.
 Item 3. is the volume preserving property of $\grsk$, see Theorem \ref{thm:jac}.
 Item 2 can be proved using the local moves and induction.
-However, one can also obtain and alternative proof via Noumi-Yamada's matrix formalism and Gauss LDU decomposition \cite{Z14}, which hints that a deeper structure might be lying below.
 2mm The push forward measure $\bbP\circ\grsk^{-1}$ can be now easily derived via Theorem \ref{grsk_prop}.
-For a (geometric) Gelfand-Tsetlin patter $\sfZ=(z^i_j\colon 1\leq j\leq i \leq n)$, we define the {\bf type}, denoted by $type(\sfZ)$, as the vector
+For a (geometric) Gelfand-Tsetlin pattern $\sfZ=(z^i_j\colon 1\leq j\leq i \leq n)$, we define the {\bf type}, denoted by $type(\sfZ)$, as the vector

 and for a vector $\alpha=(\alpha_1,...,\alpha_n)\in\mathbb{C}^n$ we also denote